msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 ## Dirichlet Distribution

-- In probability and statistics, the Dirichlet distribution (after Peter Gustav Lejeune Dirichlet), often denoted $Dir( \alpha )$, is a family of `continuous multivariate probability distributions` parameterized by a vector $\alpha$ of positive reals.
+- :sparkles: In probability and statistics, the Dirichlet distribution (after Peter Gustav Lejeune Dirichlet), often denoted $Dir( \alpha )$, is a family of `continuous multivariate probability distributions` parameterized by a vector $\alpha$ of positive reals.
-- It is a `multivariate generalization of the beta distribution`, hence its alternative name of multivariate beta distribution (MBD).
+- :sparkles: It is a `multivariate generalization of the beta distribution`, hence its alternative name of multivariate beta distribution (MBD).
-- Dirichlet distributions are commonly used as prior distributions in Bayesian statistics, and in fact the Dirichlet distribution is the conjugate prior of the categorical distribution and multinomial distribution.
+- :rocket: Dirichlet distributions are commonly used as prior distributions in Bayesian statistics, and in fact the Dirichlet distribution is the conjugate prior of the categorical distribution and multinomial distribution.

 ![image](/assets/images/image_28_lda_1.png)
 ![image](/assets/images/image_28_lda_2.png)